 We think hair clips are often ignored as people tend to focus more on the products used on their hair.
 But in all honesty, clips and pins can make the difference between an elegant princess-style updo and a wicked witch-style mess.
 So to help you make the best of your hair clips, we’ve tried answering a few questions we often hear about them.

-My hair’s too fine.
-How do I get hair clips to stay in place?
+#1 – How do I get hair clips to stay in place on fine hair?

 Ever put on a hair clip or barrette in the morning only to find it slipping off constantly and finally falling on a pavement somewhere?
 I think all the girls with fine hair can relate.
 Don’t worry.
 We’ve got a few tips for you: